Mediavine Review (Should You Make the Switch?)

 3. Preparing Your Website for Launch

-If Mediavine finds issues, you can either make style or code changes in your site yourself to resolve these issues, or you can have Mediavine do it for you.
+If Mediavine finds issues, you can either make style or code changes in your site to resolve them, or you can have Mediavine technicians do it for you.

 4. Exclusivity

 Joining Mediavine means you cannot have other ads on your site.
-Therefore, the very last step in the preparation process is removing ads that you currently have on your site.
+Therefore, the last step in the preparation process is removing the ads you currently have on your site.

-For most websites, these will be ads provided by Google AdSense.
-Simply delete all instances of ad scripts and you’re good to go.
-Amazon’s native ads are still allowed.
+For many websites, these will be ads provided by Google AdSense.
+Simply delete all instances of ad scripts, and you’re good to go.

 5. Lift-Off